Skip to Content

 First, remove the purge valve from the exhaust.
 Put a rag over the exhaust hole and rev the engine to purge the exhaust.
 This easy step will help remove anything in the exhaust that could be causing the burning oil smell.

-Worn Valve Stem Seals
+5. Worn Valve Stem Seals

 If the valve seal is worn there will be a little gap allowing oil to enter the combustion chamber on start up.
-If you start your cold engine up and see a big poof of blueish white smoke from the exhaust, you may need to replace your valve stem seals.
+If you start your cold engine up and see a big poof of blueish-white smoke from the exhaust, you may need to replace your valve stem seals.

-Gunk On The Exhaust
+5. Gunk On The Exhaust

-The last thing I wanted to mention before going over a leak down test, is to check that your exhaust is clear of debris and obstructions.
+The last thing I wanted to mention before going over a leak-down test, is to check that your exhaust is clear of debris and obstructions.
 It’s pretty common for a quad that has been sitting to have critters nested in there.
 Also, dirt, mud, leaves, or other debris could be lodged up against the exhaust.

 The exhaust gets pretty hot while riding, and anything touching it will slowly burn, giving off a bad smell you could mistake for burning oil.
-Check the area between the exhaust and the heat shield for build up and clean it out.
+Check the area between the exhaust and the heat shield for build-up and clean it out.

-Perform An ATV Leak Down Test
+How To Perform An ATV Leak Down Test

 The first thing you will need to do is clean the quad up to work on it and remove whatever parts you need to gain access to the spark plug.
-Next remove the spark plug and get the engine into top dead center compression.
+Next, remove the spark plug and get the engine into top-dead-center compression.

 In my case, I just needed to remove the timing plugs and rotate the motor until the timing marks lined up.
-If that won’t work for you, it’s best to refer to your service manual on how to get the engine to top dead center compression.
+If that won’t work for you, it’s best to refer to your service manual on how to get the engine to top-dead-center compression.
 You could also try to pop off the valve cover and make sure you’re on the compression stroke.

 Set the cylinder leakage tester kit up for the test.
-There may be special instruction on how to set the tester up depending on which leakage tester you’re using.
+There may be special instructions on how to set the tester up depending on which leakage tester you’re using.
 Now you’re ready to hook the tester up the engine to find a leak.

 If you can find the specs in your service manual then use those.
 But in general, you’re looking for a less than 10% leakage at 100 psi to confirm you have a healthy engine.
 If you see more than 10% leakage on the tester you may have a leak somewhere.

 If you hear hissing out the exhaust, this may mean your exhaust valve is leaking.
 If you hear hissing near the intake, it could be your intake valve.
-If you see bubbles near the radiator, you could have a worn out head gasket.
-Finally, check the crank case, if you hear hissing, it could be bad piston rings or even a crack.
+If you see bubbles near the radiator, you could have a worn-out head gasket.
+Finally, check the crankcase, if you hear hissing, it could be bad piston rings or even a crack.

 Is It Safe To Ride If My ATV Is Burning Oil?

 The danger to you physically is very minimal, so I would say yes it’s safe.
-But it’s not really good for the engine.
+But it’s not good for the engine.
 If you’re burning excessive amounts of oil, something is wrong and will only lead to more problems if you don’t get it fixed.

-Plus, with an engine that burns oil, there’s more of a chance that you will be riding too little oil in the engine.
+Plus, with an engine that burns oil, there’s more of a chance that you will be riding with too little oil in the engine.
 Which will cause major problems with your engine in a short amount of time.
-If you don’t care too much about the quad, just keep the oil topped of and you can still ride it safely.
+If you don’t care too much about the quad, just keep the oil topped off and you can still ride it safely.
 But if you want your machine to last, it’s best to find out what the issue is and fix it as soon as you can.

 Sharing is caring!